Walong landscape Walong War Memorial

 Battlefield · Sacred ground

-7 km from Walong on the road to Kibitho, Namti Maidan is where the fiercest fighting of 1962 occurred.
-Today it is a sombre green valley of age-old pines and silence — standing witnesses to the supreme sacrifices made during the war.
+7 km from Walong on the road to Kibithu, Namti Maidan referred to as "Tiger's Mouth" is where the fiercest fighting of 1962 occurred.
+Today it is a sombre green valley of age-old pines and peace — standing witnesses to the supreme sacrifices made during the war.
 A smaller memorial and the ruins of positions mark the actual battleground.

 Dawn light on the Lohit River near Dong village